gorzynsk/playWith-web888-ft8-logs/README.md

-# Quick install of application which show ft8 data on map of the world
+## Quick install of application which show ft8 data on map of the world

-If you use docker, then it all can be done quick:
+If you use docker, then it all can be done quick without dealing with dependency.
 ```
 docker run -d -p 5000:5000 -p 5140:5140/udp --name ft8-visual --restart unless-stopped bujdo/ft8_visualisation_syslog_web888:latest